javalite/site-content/src/activeweb/dependency_injection.md

 ## Easier Yet Mocking

 In some cases you will not want to create a new module class for one or two services.
-There is an easier way to set your service interfaces and implementations without a new module.Here is one example:
+There is an easier way to set your service interfaces and implementations without a new module.

+Here is one example:

 ~~~~ {.java  .numberLines}
 public void before(){